BartSte/snapshot/README.md

 - [ ] Add a check that ensures that the disk of a user can not be filled up excessively.
 Ideas: max number of files, or max disk usage per session.

-- [ ] The TestMediaPlayer fails.
-I think it restarts it self after being stopped?
-Is this because it recieved a frame and turned to Start agagin?

-- [ ] The redirectstdout class screws up the logging.
-It should be fixed.
+- [ ] The --folder argument is not expanded.
+This means that ~ and $HOME are not expanded.
+This should be fixed.